-The best lemon poppy seed scones that just so happen to be made vegan friendly and whole grain!
+The best lemon poppy seed scones that just so happen to be made vegan friendly!
+Made with coconut oil and whole grain flour.

 My friends!
 It’s time for more scones.

 Lemon poppy seed is one of my all-time favorite combinations so I just had to make you some scones.

 And because scone recipes are also one of my favorite things.